 MEET YOUR COLLEGE

 During Orientation Week, Academic Colleges will host induction sessions.
-They also host a range of events outside of these induction sessions to assist you with meeting your cohort and learning about your Academic College.
 Visit the Orientation Week Event Page to find the times and to register.